2008 Iceland earthquake: Characteristics

-Iceland straddles the mid-Atlantic ridge where the Eurasian and North-American tectonic plates move away from each other.
+Iceland straddles the Mid-Atlantic Ridge where the Eurasian and North-American tectonic plates move away from each other.
 Volcanic activity is common along such divergent boundaries but strong earthquakes are rare.
 In Iceland the ridge is somewhat off-set, creating two transform faults where plates move horizontally along each other.
 One is in the north of the country and one in the south; the strongest Icelandic earthquakes happen along those transform faults.
-The 29 May quake is classified by geologists as typical Suðurlandsskjálftar (literally: Southern Iceland quakes), which happen on the southern fault.
+The 29 May quake is classified by geologists as a typical Suðurlandsskjálfti (literally: Southern Region quake), a strong earthquake that happens on Iceland's southern fault.

 Damage

 Unlike the quakes in the summer of 2000, the 29 May quake happened in the most densely populated part of the South Iceland district.
 The population of the affected area is about 12,000 and it includes the towns of Selfoss and Hveragerði as well as Eyrarbakki, Stokkseyri and Þorlákshöfn.
 Many farms were also affected.